 - Prayerbook Fund

-Checks made out to Beit Ahavah can be mailed to Beit Ahavah, 130 Pine Street, Florence, MA 01062, or you can donate by clicking on the button below (write notes about the donation in the “special instructions”, including which fund you would like to support).
+Checks can be mailed to Beit Ahavah, 130 Pine Street, Florence, MA 01062, or you can donate by clicking on the button below (write notes about the donation in the “special instructions.”
 Donations to Beit Ahavah are tax-deductible.
-Thank you – todah rabbah!
+Thank you – Todah rabbah!

-First and foremost, Beit Ahavah is a community.
-One of the best forms of support is to simply be a part of it.
-Come to services, bring the little ones to a Tot Shabbat, bring the whole family to special events, join a discussion, be part of a group, introduce yourself to unfamiliar faces, invite somone over for a Shabbat potluck or a Havdalah sing-along, see how many generations you can get at one table.
-Weave Beit Ahavah into the fabric of your life and discover how supporting Beit Ahavah helps support you and your family.
+One of the best forms of support is to simply be a part of it and give of yourself.
+Attend services, bring the little ones to a Tot Shabbat, bring the whole family to special events, join an adult discussion, introduce yourself to new faces, attend a Shivah, drop off food, invite someone over for a Shabbat potluck or conversation, see how many generations you can get at one table, plan an event, share your ideas, join the Board or a committee.
+Thank you for making Beit Ahavah a community.